Thing to Note for Purchasing a Property in Singapore

 If you are intended to purchase a property in Singapore, the following information may find useful for you to know the costs you may be incurred for any purchase and selling commercial or residential properties in Singapore.

 Stamp duty – Commercial and residential properties

-You are required to pay stamp duty for documents executed for a sale and purchase of property.
+You are required to pay stamp duty for documents executed for a sale and purchase of the property.
 Stamp duty will be computed on the purchase price or market value of the property (whichever is the higher amount).

 The first instrument executed relating to a sale and purchase is liable to ad valorem duty (i.e. full duty).
 Subsequent document(s), relating to the same sale transaction, is liable to nominal duty.

 As announced in Budget 2011, nominal duty has been removed for subsequent document executed on and after 19 February 2011.
-If the subsequent document is executed before 19 February 2011, nominal duty remains payable.
+If the subsequent document is executed before 19 February 2011, the nominal duty remains payable.